-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures • GPA will proactively recruit to fill all teaching positions with teachers who are highly likely to achieve successful results HR/Talent Services' salaries and benefits \$75,390 HR/Talent Services' salaries 2000-2999: Classified Personnel Salaries Base \$152,206 with all GPA students, including being fully credentialed and possessing the skills and EdJoin fees \$600 HR/Talent Services' benefits 3000-3999: Employee Benefits Base \$45,662 • desire to work with our students and families.
+Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures GPA will proactively recruit to fill all teaching positions with teachers who are highly likely to achieve successful results Il teaching positions with hers who are highly likely HR/Talent Services' salaries 2000-2999: Classified Personnel Salaries Base \$152,206 with all GPA students, including being fully credentialed and possessing the skills and EdJoin fees \$600 HR/Talent Services' benefits 3000-3999: Employee Benefits Base \$45,662 desire to work with our students and families.
 GPA will provide all new EdJoin fees 5000-5999: Services And Other Operating Expenditures Base \$750 teachers with a high level of support to help them be as successful as possible with all GPA students.
-Professional development materials and Classroom Supplies 5000-5999: Services And Other Operating Expenditures Title II \$90,774 • All GPA Teachers will receive guidance and support from experienced teachers and support staff, to assist them in engaging all students and achieving their academic and behavior goals.
+Professional development materials and Classroom Supplies 5000-5999: Services And Other Operating Expenditures Title II \$90,774 All GPA Teachers will receive guidance and support from experienced teachers and support staff, to assist them in engaging all students and achieving their academic and behavior goals.

 Complete a copy of the following table for each of the LEA's goals from the prior year LCAP.
 Duplicate the table as needed.
-Use actual annual measurable outcome data, including performance data from the LCFF Evaluation Rubrics, as applicable.
+I Jse actual annual measurable outcome data, including performance data from the LCFF Evaluation Rubrics, as applicable.

+measurable outcome data, including performance data from the LCFF Evaluation Rubrics, as applicable.
 Describe the overall implementation of the actions/services to achieve the articulated goal.
 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.
 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
+Identify where those changes can be found in the LCAP.